amitu/vyasa/docs/stats.md

 of your knowledge base: mantra counts, reference counts, and distribution.

-^stats displays total mantra count^ - the number of unique mantras defined across all .vyasa and .md files in the repository.
+^stats displays total mantra count^ - the number of unique mantras defined across all scanned files in the repository.

 ^stats displays explanation count^ - how many mantras have at least one explanation. ideally this equals the mantra count (all mantras explained).

-^stats displays reference count^ - the total number of times mantras are referenced using ~mantra~ syntax. a mantra referenced five times adds five to this count.
+^stats displays reference count^ - the total number of times mantras are referenced using `~mantra~` syntax. a mantra referenced five times adds five to this count.

 ^stats displays unreferenced mantra count^ - mantras that exist but are never referenced anywhere. high numbers might indicate orphaned knowledge.